8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] need to create `/dealer/currentMY/contact/${model.id}`
 - [ ] and do something with the save feature from the byo
 - [ ] service scheduler
-- [ ] for client site we need to filter out current my units that are displayed by the current year
+- [ ] for client site we need to filter out current my units that are displayed by the current year, already updated sales/options so we can copy it from there
 - [ ] need to update client site configurator to accomadate more complex models ie manitou